What you wear at a job interview is important because a book IS judged by its cover! Sure, it’s not right. A book should be judged by its contents.

 Now, what is considered appropriate attire depends on the kind of job that you target.
 If you are an archaeologist who is interviewing with a senior archaeologist in a field where he is doing excavation, you might well dress in a casual fashion.

 If you are trying to get hired as a business development manager with a large multinational firm, then of course, you would probably dress in a very formal fashion, in a suit.

-Another job interview tip is to keep your dressing appropriate to the level / position you're targeting.
-In particular, if you want a job at a higher level than you are currently, your dressing and demeanor must reflect your readiness to step into the new position.
+Your dressing should be appropriate to the level or position that you are trying to get, keeping in mind the norms of the industry.
+In particular, if you aspire for a job at a higher level that you are currently, your dressing and outer demeanor has to reflect what is appropriate for the new position.

-Conservative, old time industries like banking, consulting, law and many others require you to dress in a sober fashion, with subtle, understated colors.
+Conservative, old time industries like banking, consulting, law and many areas of business require you to dress in a sober fashion, with subtle, understated colors.

-If you have purchased a new suit or dress, wear it at least once before the interview.
-You must be relaxed at the interview.
+If you have purchased a new suit or dress, wear it on at least one occasion before the interview.
+You must not be uncomfortable or feel stifled when appearing for the interview.

 For men, a clean, white shirt is often the best bet.
 If you wear a jacket or a suit, ensure that the sleeves are long enough – it looks odd to have too much of your shirtsleeve sticking out.
 And wear your jacket without a gap between the back of your neck and the jacket collar.